-The written and verbal testimony received by the City is speculative in nature and most comments address social or community-based issues.
+The verbal testimony received by the City in the past has been speculative in nature and most comments address social or community-based issues.
 CEQA also states that economic and social impacts that do not contribute to, or known to cause, physical changes in the environment, do not qualify as substantial evidence that a project may have an effect on the environment.